Joanne Gair: Books

 Her second book, Body Painting, includes seventy-five works and some of the photographers involved were Annie Leibovitz, Herb Ritts and David LaChapelle.
 The book includes many works from Gair's Auckland Museum exhibition as well as selected Swimsuit Issue images.
 Former model and current First Lady of France, Carla Bruni, was a subject of the book.
 Several Heidi Klum photos are included from various photo shoots, including the 1991 Shape magazine tenth anniversary shoot.
 Several photos of Demi Moore also appear including alternate photos from the Kauai, Hawaii portion of the 1992 Demi's Birthday Suit week of shooting as well as both photos of her 1994 pregnancy with Tallulah Belle Willis and subsequent 1995 Barbie body paintings.
 A photo from the Disappearing Model work from Ripley's Believe It or Not? is also included.
 The book also includes magazine work such as a May 1990 Fame shoot with Goldie Hawn and Matthew Rolston and a November 1998 Interview shoot with Pamela Anderson and David LaChapelle as well as some Pirelli calendar work with Herb Ritts, Carolyn Murphy and Alek Wek.

 Sports Illustrated produced Sports Illustrated: In the Paint (ISBN 978-1-933821-20-7, Time, Inc. Home Entertainment, 2007) in November 2007.
 The book is subtitled The complete body-painting collection from the SI Swimsuit Issue: The Art of Joanne Gair.
 The book contains reproductions of photographs of all of the body paintings that have been included in the swimsuit issue since Gair has become involved and excludes all body painting that preceded Gair's involvement.
 Thus, she is the featured artist of the book that includes photographs by all of the aforementioned photographers.
 The book also contains stories that accompanied some of the issues by Sports Illustrated writers such as Rick Reilly who observed the process.
 The cover image of Sarah O'Hare was shot by Antoine Verglas who photographed Gair's 1999 bodypaintings for the Swimsuit Issue.
-The book includes images produced in Gair's earlier efforts for the Sports Illustrated Swimsuit Issue from 1999–2007.
+The book includes images produced in Gair's earlier efforts for the Sports Illustrated Swimsuit Issue from 1999 to 2007.
 It also includes several behind-the-scenes images not include in the magazine.